-In both cases, the extracted oil undergoes refining processes to obtain a purer form of oilfatt is worth noting that natural gas is obtained through shale and crude oil extraction methods.
-However, natural gas requires less extensive refining procedures when compared to shale oil and crude oil.
+In both cases, the extracted oil undergoes refining processes to obtain a purer form of oil fatt.
+It is worth noting that natural gas is obtained through shale and crude oil extraction methods.
+However, natural gas requires less extensive refining procedures than shale and crude oil.

 See Related: Important Pros and Cons of Offshore Drilling

 Here are some interesting and informative facts about shale oil:

 - Shale oil was historically used for coloring in textiles and leather tanning due to its ability to produce potassium aluminum sulfate, a useful colorant.

 - Shale oil now makes up the majority of crude oil production in the United States, accounting for 64% of the country’s crude oil output in 2021.

 - The U.S. is currently the world’s most significant crude oil producer thanks to its abundance of shale, although oil shale deposits can be found in over 30 countries globally.

 - Utah, Colorado, and Wyoming are home to some of the world’s largest and most concentrated shale oil deposits.
 The Green River Formation alone contains nearly 2 trillion barrels of oil reserves.

 - Fracking fluid, used to extract shale oil, typically combines water and sand with silica sand, often used to keep shale fractures open.

 - Fracking a single well can require up to 16 million gallons of water and 10,000 tons of sand, making it a resource-intensive process.